henrikmotzkus/AutomationDemo/README.md

 More: https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/linked-templates?tabs=azure-powershell

-Deployments:
-1. Deployment on subscription level
+Instructions:
+1. Run the commands in the powershell

-## Advanced features of Azure
+## 7.2 Advanced features of Azure

 These features use the basics and extends the basic layers with more functionality.

 ### 7.2.1 (Step 4) Deployment of a script with a deployment runner like Azure function.
 This Azure function can deploy a ARM script

+This step shows the deployment of a Azure function.
+The functionality of the function to run deployments in Azure.
+THe function code is rolled out with Github actions.
+In 4_FUnctionCode you'll find the code o the function.

+Instructions:
+1. Run the commands in the powershell
-    1. Shows a Github Action to deploy Function Code to the Azure Function
+2. Assing a 'System assigned' identity to the Azure function
-    1. This shows that you can create a public REST API for template deployment
+3. Assign 'contributor rights' to that identity
+4. Get the URL of the function
+5. Call the function via REST Call

-### 7.2.2 (Step 5) UI Hack
+### 7.2.2 (Step 5) Own UI definitions

-    1. This steps shows how to create custom UIs for user self service deployments
+Arm templates need to ingest parameters.
+With a UI defintion you're able to create beautiful UIs on Azure to customize the customer experience.
+Especially on big companies a lot of information needs to be incorporated at the time of deployment.

-    1. A central unit can provide predefined deployment workflows
+As a central unit you can provide custom scripts.

+Instructions:
+1. Call the WebUrl in the deploy.ps1

+### 7.2.3 (Step 6) Azure DevTestLabs

+    TODO

-### 7.2.3 (Step 7) Managed application showcase
+### 7.2.3 (Step 7) Managed applications

+    TOOO

     1. This is a demonstration of how a central unit can provide managed apps
     1. A managed app is a app where the customer is only consuming it.
 And not managing it.

 ### 7.2.4 (Step 8) Deploy a blueprint

-    1. A blueprint can be provided by a central unit
+With blueprints a central unit can provide ARM templates, assigned policies, assign roles, and assigned management groups as a UNIT.
+A "customer" can use the blueprint in order to roll out that blueprint.

+Instructions:
+1. Run the commands in the powershell.
+This loads up the blueprint
-    1. A customer can leverage the blueprint
+1. Go to the portal an assign the blueprint manually

 ### 7.2.5 (Step 9) Deployment of a Custom script Extension

     1. Shows a Linked template
     1. Shows Dependencies